kanika26187/SMS-SPAM-DETECTION/README.md

 # 🔻 Dropping Unnecessary Columns

-The original dataset has some unnamed or metadata columns (like Unnamed: 2, Unnamed: 3, etc.)
+-The original dataset has some unnamed or metadata columns (like Unnamed: 2, Unnamed: 3, etc.)

-We dropped all irrelevant columns and kept only:
+-We dropped all irrelevant columns and kept only:

-v1 (Label: spam/ham)
+-v1 (Label: spam/ham)

-v2 (Message)
+-v2 (Message)

 # 🧯 Removing Duplicates